 FINAL UPDATE – 1/19/17

 So we wanted to do one more website update to look at the AMP results.
 We implemented AMP on December 2, 2017 and are going to do a review from the full month of December 2016.

 Below you will see a screenshot that shows the AMP page views for the full month as well as the fact that they now have 311 AMP pages indexed.

-We are often asked if “AMP is good for our website”?
-Here are our thoughts!
+I am often asked if “AMP is good for our website”?
+Here are our general thoughts!